AnyChart/docs.anychart.com/Working_with_Data/Data_From_JSON.md

 ## Schema

 JSON Schema specifies a JSON-based format to define the structure of JSON data(visit [wikipedia.org](http://en.wikipedia.org/wiki/JSON#Schema_and_Metadata) for more information).
 All objects of this schema correspond to JavaScript methods and parameters of a chart.
 JSON schema varies from version to version.
-Version of schema Main AnyChart JSON schema locates [http://anychart.com/products/anychart7/schemas/7.3.1/json-schema.json](http://anychart.com/products/anychart7/schemas/7.3.1/json-schema.json).
+Schema for AnyChart 7.3.1 version is located [http://anychart.com/products/anychart7/schemas/7.3.1/json-schema.json](http://anychart.com/products/anychart7/schemas/7.3.1/json-schema.json).
 Version of the JSON schema must correspond to the AnyChart JavaScript version.
-This file can be used to validate your own JSON structure.
+The latest schema can always be found with [http://anychart.com/products/anychart7/schemas/latest/json-schema.json](http://anychart.com/products/anychart7/schemas/latest/json-schema.json)

 ## JSON vs JavaScript